gras64/learning-skill/README.md

 * "can you keep a secret"
 * "I tell you something private"
 * "Please do not say what I'm talking about"

+* "I want to explain it"
+* "houmor is probably not your strength"

 ## Credits
 Andreas Reinle(@gras64)